tim-kos/tender-autoresolve/README.md

 # Execution

-Supply your credentials through environment variables.
-Just copy **env.default.sh** into an **env.sh** file, fill out all the credentials there and then run:
+1. Supply your credentials through environment variables.
+Just copy **env.default.sh** into an **env.sh** file, fill out all the credentials there.

+2. Adjust your config settings in lib/config.js.

+3. Run:

 ```
 source env.sh && ./bin/tender_autoresolve